BestTimesToVisit.com Logo

 packing

 Pack layers and a waterproof jacket, no matter the season.
-London weather is famously unpredictable; you can experience sunshine, rain, and wind all in one day.
-Comfortable walking shoes are also a must, as you'll be doing a lot of exploring on foot.
+London weather is notoriously unpredictable, and you can experience sunshine, rain, and wind all in one day.
+A comfortable pair of walking shoes is also essential, as you'll be doing a lot of exploring on foot.

 safety

-Be aware of your surroundings, especially in crowded tourist areas and on public transport.
+Be aware of your surroundings, especially in crowded tourist areas like Piccadilly Circus or Oxford Street.
 While London is generally safe, pickpocketing can occur.
 Keep your valuables secure and out of sight, and you'll have a worry-free trip.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.